Skip to main content

 (ii) The chartered program shall provide the division with an audit amendment describing any significant system changes within thirty days of enabling those changes.
 An enterprise shall make student records available to the division online, in a password protected environment upon request.

-(8) The chartered program shall create and maintain a complete student course data file to demonstrate student activity and ensure that the following information, at a minimum, is collected and retained:
+(8) Create and maintain a complete student course data file to demonstrate student activity and ensure that the following information, at a minimum, is collected and retained:

 (a) Student's name;